garethjohnsdesign/greenwichcomedyfestival.co.uk/info.md

     once inside the venue. '
 - title: Group Bookings
   text: "If you would like purchase 20 tickets or more please get in touch and we’ll
-    help you with the necessary arrangements. \n\nPlease contact [info@bristolcomedygarden.co.uk](mailto:info@bristolcomedygarden.co.uk) with
+    help you with the necessary arrangements. \n\nPlease contact [info@greenwichcomedyfestival.co.uk](mailto:info@greenwichcomedyfestival.co.uk) with
     GROUP BOOKING in the subject line and we’ll be in touch soon.\n"
 - title: Accessibility
   text: |-
     The festival site and Big Top venue are accessible and our access tickets are sold with a free essential companion ticket through our online ticketing partner SEE Tickets.
-    If you have any questions relating to your booking or special requirements please contact [info@bristolcomedygarden.co.uk](mailto:info@bristolcomedygarden.co.uk) with ACCESS in the subject line and we’ll be in touch soon.
+    If you have any questions relating to your booking or special requirements please contact [info@greenwichcomedyfestival.co.uk](mailto:info@greenwichcomedyfestival.co.uk) with ACCESS in the subject line and we’ll be in touch soon.
 If you prefer to call please contact SEE Tickets on the numbers below and they will liaise with us on your behalf.
     While the festival is in full swing our Front of House team will be on hand to assist you in anyway they can.

     SEE Customer Services can be reached on 0871 220 0260 (open 24/7, calls cost 13p per minute plus network charges)